How I got the HUION H1060P tablet to work on my GNU/Linux system

 Kernel drivers

 Modern Linux kernels can detect the tablet, but not in its "full"capacity.
 DIGImend provides additional drivers (kernel modules) and configuration files.
-Since I run Artix Linux, I simply grabbed the PKGBUILD from AUR (along with xf86-input-wacom) and let my AUR helper (yay) handle the rest.
+Since I run Artix Linux (derivative of Arch), I simply grabbed the PKGBUILD from AUR (along with xf86-input-wacom

-After that the easiest way to make the drivers work is by simply rebooting.
-Alternatively, remove the (old) kernel modules and reconnect the tablet.
+After that the easiest way to make the drivers work is by simply rebooting to remove the (old) kernel modules and reconnect the tablet.

 Configuring the tablet

-After installing DIGImend, I verified if the tablet was using the Wacom driver by using xsetwacom, which is part of xf86-input-wacom.
+After installing DIGImend, I verified if the tablet was using the Wacom driver by using xsetwacom

 xsetwacom --list